LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 ## Example of using package workflowrsubdirs

-I have prepared simple examples of analyses of iris dataset that are saved [here](https://github.com/LearnUseZone/rpkgs/tree/master/code/examples/iris).
+Simple examples of iris dataset analyses are saved [here](https://github.com/LearnUseZone/rpkgs/tree/master/code/examples/iris).
 Their associated .Rmd files are saved [here](https://github.com/LearnUseZone/rpkgs/tree/master/code-rmd/examples/iris).

-A structure of directories in `rpkgs/code/examples` and associated `rpkgs/code-rmd/examples` is chosen in a way to show an example of directory arrangement.
-The main purpose of these simple examples is to demonstrate correct functionality, meaning to demonstrate that `workflowrsubdirs::build_htmls()` really works (almost) in the same way as standard knitting (Knit button, `knitr::knit()`) with keeping in mind rules for using of package `workflowr`.
+These prepared .html examples demonstrate (for example):

+  - an example of possible directories structure
+  - correct functionality of `workflowrsubdirs::build_htmls()`
+      - differences between `workflowrsubdirs::build_htmls()` and
-  - Main differences are only:
+        standard knitting (Knit button, `knitr::knit()`) are only:
-      - `workflowrsubdirs::build_htmls()` is of course called instead of `knitr::knit()`
+          - `workflowrsubdirs::build_htmls()` is of course called
+            instead of `knitr::knit()`
           - figures (e.g. when running graphics::hist()) are saved to
-        directory "rpkgs/docs/figure"
+            directory `rpkgs/docs/figure`
           - directory structure of packages `workflowr` and `workflowrsubdirs` are used to keep data files organized

-These prepared examples contain usage of, e.g.
+          - rules for using of package `workflowr` have to be met

-  - footer
+  - usage of "footer"
       - File `footer.html` is saved in `rpkgs/analysis/include` which is
         in line with package `workflowr` (see
         e.g. [here](https://zenodo.org/record/3706876#.X9CkkLMo_cs)).
       - It’s working in combination with definition of "output" in file `rpkgs/analysis/_site.yml` (commit 96087f9).
-  - picture
+  - usage of "picture"
       - A picture `3-species-of-iris.png` saved in directory `rpkgs/docs/assets/examples/iris/static-visuals/histograms.Rmd`
         is used in